Optimize 3D Performance

 Turn Off Lights and Reflections

-- With lights on, surfaces brightness and shadows must be rendered which takes 3 times longer to process.
+- With lights on, surface brightness and shadows must be rendered which takes 3 times longer to process.

 Update Your Video Card

 Your video card accelerates both 2D and 3D graphics on your screen.
 If your computer doesn't have the latest driver - or even worse no driver - Windows substitutes its generic driver - which means your video card is running without acceleration.